low-hands/low-hands/README.md

 - 👋 Hi, I’m @low-hands
-- 👀 I’m interested in Large Language Models
-- 🌱 I’m now a master of Engineering in Electrical and Computer Engineering at UBC, Vancouver
+- 🌱 I’m now a master of Engineering in Electrical and Computer Engineering at UBC, Vancouver.
+Previously in University of Alberta, Edmonton and Beihang University, Beijing.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a transfer student from China to Canada!

 <!---
 low-hands/low-hands is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.